 ORIC can help you draft your rules by reviewing drafts and providing feedback—request assistance through firstname.lastname@example.org.

-ORIC has a rules design (and re-design for existing corporations) workshop that covers rule requirements under the CATSI Act and also provides examples of governance structures.
-ORIC facilitates discussion and decision-making by your group about rules for your corporation.
-The group can use the decisions to draft a rule book.
-After the workshop ORIC can help refine the draft rule book.
+ORIC has a rules design workshop (or re-design for existing corporations) that covers rule requirements under the CATSI Act and also provides examples of governance structures.
+In the workshop ORIC facilitates discussion and decision-making by your group about rules for your corporation.
+The group's decisions can then be used to draft a rule book.
+Afterwards, ORIC can help refine the draft rule book.
 Request a workshop through email@example.com.

 - The rule book—condensed (89kb docx)—a straightforward template that works for most corporations